microsoft/PartnerResources/_docs/Skilling/Business Central Academy/teams.md

 # {{ page.title }}

-**Connect Microsoft Teams** in your Business Central demo environment in order to deliver demos which include deep insights and rich data visualizations originating from Business Central data.
+**Connect Microsoft Teams** in your Business Central demo environment in order to deliver demos which highlight scenarios where customers streamline business process by accessing Business Central data while working inside Microsoft Teams.

-This video provides pre-sales engineers guidance on how to **connect** the integrated experience betweeen Power BI and Business Central.
+This video provides pre-sales engineers guidance on how to **connect** the integrated experience betweeen Microsoft Teams and Business Central.

 {% include series.md
     includetags="business central academy|power bi" includemethod="all"